popoloni/covid19/README.md

 Final remarks: #STAYATHOME
 -------

-Our study suggests to continue to stay quarantined until end of May in order to avoid the COVID-19 spread.
+Our study suggests to continue to stay completely quarantined until end of May in order to avoid the COVID-19 spread.
 Italian people will be making genuine sacrifices staying lock down for about three months but this is the only solution our models suggest.
 We hope for the rapid discovery of a vaccine that can change this scenario but it is unrealistic to happen within three months.

 The graphs on this article have been calculated based on Italian Protezione Civile data until 4 April 2020.
 Graphs will be regularly updated when new data are available running the [code in the repository](R/covid-19.R).

+On 6 April Peter Song was glad someone from Italy was using his R library and Lili Wang confirmed my model:
+>Hi Enrico,

+>Your analyses look good to me!
+I personally a lot of information in your manuscript.
+Thank you for sharing this with us.
+It is definitely okay to increase the transmission rate modifier back.
+I did some analysis to forecast how stringent and how long the strict control needs to last in China to avoid a second outbreak, which is similar to what you have done here.
+I want to share with you two graphs I did for Italy.
+Note that I used the cluster so I ran the MCMC chain for longer, which might cause some difference with the results you were sharing on the GitHub.
+The shorter chain would make the analysis more sensitive to the priors you set.
+The conclusion from my analysis was that the lockdown and keep social distance in Italy has been taking effect!
+The increase in cases started to slow down two weeks ago.

+> I was so moved by many recent video shot for Italian musicians' performances on their balconies.
+As a story said that music cannot be quarantined.
+I hope people in Italy can get over it soon, so as everybody on the earth.
+Please let me if you have further questions.

+>Take care and stay safe!

+>Best,
+Lili

 ### A special thanks to
 1. Song, P. X., Wang, L., Zhou, Y., He, J., Zhu, B., Wang, F., ... & Eisenberg, M. (2020).
 An epidemiological forecast model and software assessing interventions on COVID-19 epidemic in China. medRxiv.